Exploring the creative possibilities of presenting theatrical, cinematic, and performance pieces in virtual space.

-Please note this donate-what-you-can event will take place online via Zoom and commences at 3:00pm EDT (12:00pm PDT); all funds will be shared equally among participating artists and Undiscovered Works.
-Registered attendees will receive the Zoom link and login information for the event via email.
-Please be sure to download Zoom to your computer or mobile device prior to the event.
+*** Attendees who register at EventBrite will receive the Zoom link and login information for the event via email prior to the event.
+Please be sure beforehand to download Zoom to your computer or mobile device. ***

-OUT OF THE BLUE
+DEATH OF THE MONARCH